Fact checked

 The checklist will help you delegate your assets and choose who gets what.
 This can also include legacy gifts and charitable donations.

-3. Outlining other wishes
+3. Outline other wishes

-4. Formalizing your wishes in legal documents
+4. Formalize your wishes in legal documents

 Download the Wills And Estate Planning Checklist for Free Here →